TheSingularis/Guardian-Tools/README.md

 ## 3.1 Easy

-- [x] Directory Management
-  - [x] CSS and JS
-- [ ] Text replacement
-  - [x] Optimize the process by running the whole thing once instead of the entire page once for each of the symbols
-  - [ ] Get a new font file from the game files
-    - [ ] Trace Rifles
+- [ ] Dynamically find seasonal challenges

   ## 3.2 Medium

 - [ ] Design a dashboard page
   - [ ] Figure out what basics to display, probably weekly progress and vendor ranks and character light and other stats
+- [ ] Categorize Seasonal Challenges by activity
 - [ ] Type up info for installing a dev build yourself

 ## 3.3 Hard